EberlyODL/chem202/pla-lecture-17.md

 The first pattern we have seen before.
 This is known as a **proton transfer**.
 A proton ($$H^+$$) is transferred from one molecule to another and is illustrated by two curved arrows.

+The second pattern is nucleophilic attack, characterized by a nucleophile attacking an electrophile.

+In the example above, bromine is a nucleophile because it possesses lone pairs and the carbocation is an electrophile because of its empty p orbital.
+In this example, the attack of the nucleophile requires just one arrow.
+It is common to see nucleophilic attack require two arrows, as below.

+In this case, the first arrow shows the nucleophilic attack at the electrophile.
+The second arrow shows how the electrons flow up onto the oxygen atom.
+Carbon cannot have more than 4 bonds, so one of the bonds must break.
+Pi bonds are weaker than sigma bonds and, therefore, are easier to break.